Elixir Developer, CargoSense

-Jay works as a consultant and instructor at Big Nerd Ranch.
+Jay worked as a consultant and instructor at Big Nerd Ranch.
+Now he’s at Stitch Fix!
 He works fully remote from (sweet) home in Alabama.
 Remote is a perfect working situation as it allows him to do what he loves while being close to the people he loves, his beautiful wife and baby son."

 Software Developer, CoverMyMeds

 Bio: Joel is a polyglot developer who primarily develops in ruby during the day at CoverMyMeds in Cleveland, Ohio.
 He has experience working with startups as well as large corporations with Java, C#, Ruby, Objective-C, and the list goes on.
 While new to Elixir, he is finding it an enjoyable new way of expressing his ideas in code!
 He is also the organizer for the Cleveland Ruby Brigade and enjoys participating in community events such as Cleveland GiveCamp, Startup Weekend, and Global Day of Code Retreat.

 Bio: José Valim is an author, developer, and the creator of the Elixir language.
 José is also the founder of the development group Plataformatec.